spookysalsa/medermade.github.io/week-3/challenges/20-factorial/README.md

 The factorial of `0` is defined to be `1`.

+You should not use recursion for this problem.
+Recursion is covered on site.
+Try it a different way.

 See [the Wikipedia article on the factorial](http://en.wikipedia.org/wiki/Factorial) for more information.

 ## Releases